 One of Haughville Community Council’s accomplishments for 2010 was the development of the Youth Workforce.
 Youth worked from 7 am – 11:30 am cleaning sidewalks, curbs, Haughville parks and sewer fronts.
 They also learned about public safety issues such as how to report light outages, high weeds, over grown trees, and broken sidewalks.
 The training taught them to recognize when there’s a lack of light on the block as well as other needs to report.
 Each youth was paid a stipend for their community service and effort.

 Haughville Community Council collaborated with the Westside Community Development Corporation in seeking Haughville homeowners that were in need of home maintenance for the Rebuild Indy Project.
 With out combined effort we were able to service a minimum of 25 homes and currently have a full list for more maintenance needs.

-The Haughville Neighborhood Association meetings will be held the 2nd Monday of every month.
-Please put this date on your calendar and come to hear updates in and around your community, get answers to your issues, and help create a better neighborhood.
+Please put this date on your calendar, and come to hear updates in and around your community, get answers to your issues, and help create a better neighborhood.

 Latest Neighborhood Posts